 Outside of work he is a passionate skier with hopes to take a tour of Europe’s sickest slopes, a big fan of the Black Caps, and dabbles in independent content creation.

-Alex has a BSc in Maths and Physics, BSc hons (first class) in Maths, expected graduation May 2022, University of Auckland.
+Alex has a BSc in Maths and Physics, BSc hons (first class) in Maths, from The University of Auckland.

 Superpower: Analysis and futures trading